 Why is same-network porting an issue?

 It’s a bit of a baffling conundrum, but if porting from the same network, that same network then has to manually configure your new number to your new MVNO, instead of automatically if transferring from say, Telstra to Optus.
-Virgin Mobile – an Optus MVNO – has claimed this can take five working days, but some users may experience even longer delays, especially if using a smaller MVNO.
+Various telco websites say porting can take up to five business days, which is obviously a long time to be without a phone number.
 All of this begs the question: Is there an easier way?

 How to Prevent Porting Delays